jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/single_mut_effects.md

 <img src="single_mut_effects_files/figure-gfm/bc_tables-1.png" style="display: block; margin: auto;" />

-We also read in all parameters from global epistasis and tobit regression models (ugly code hidden), and collapse down to individual tables reporting the lib1, lib2, and joint model inferred effects.
+We also read in all parameters from global epistasis models (ugly code hidden), and collapse down to individual tables reporting the lib1, lib2, and joint model inferred effects.

 ## Assessing global epistasis models for binding data